MA course 2022-2023

 – Mechanization of Chinese characters, backgrounds & overview:

-Thomas S. Mullaney, The Chinese typewriter: A history, Cambridge, Massachusetts: MIT Press, 2017 (on loan at Leiden University Library)
+Thomas S. Mullaney, The Chinese typewriter: A history, Cambridge, Massachusetts: MIT Press, 2017 (available at Leiden University Library)

 Digitization & Chinese script